 Now, aggregating data from multiple data pulls becomes difficult if you’re performing analysis at the user level.
 First, a refresher:

 |In Google Analytics, a SESSION groups the component hits throughout one viewing session.
 This will track a full “session” as a time a user enters the site until they leave, with all subsequent hits within it.
 Comparatively, USER looks at the data in terms of a user’s aggregated sessions and hits.|

-When pulling data in batches from the API, user level metrics cannot be accurate since to analyze user behavior you need to look at the data overtime.
-This means you cannot pull small date ranges and then stitch them back together if you’re aggregating user dimension/metrics.
+When pulling data in batches from the API, user-level metrics cannot be accurate since to analyze user behavior you need to look at the data over time.
+This means you cannot pull small date ranges and then stitch them back together if you're aggregating user dimensions/metrics.